Managing servers in a cluster

 Dropping a server

 Once DEALLOCATE DATABASES is executed for a server, its databases begin being moved.
-It is important not to attempt the next step before SHOW SERVERS reports that the deallocating server no longer hosts any databases besides system.
+It is important not to attempt the next step before SHOW SERVERS reports that the deallocating server is in the (Deallocated state).

 For example, do not drop the server 135ad202-5405-4d3c-9822-df39f59b823c given the following output: